ODSunday/HackBio-Internship-2025-scRNA-Seq/Stage 2/README.md

 1. Installation of packages
 2. Loading and preprocessing of data
 3. Quality control (QC)
-4. Normalization and feature selection
+4. Normalisation and feature selection
 5. Dimensionality reduction (PCA, UMAP)
 6. Clustering
 7. Cell type annotation and visualisations